NetSPI/PowerHuntShares/README.md

 # PowerHuntShares v2

-PowerHuntShares is design to automatically inventory, analyze, and report excessive privilege assigned to SMB shares on Active Directory domain joined computers.
-It is intented to help IAM and other blue teams gain a better understand of their SMB Share attack surface and provides data insights to help naturally group related share to help stream line remediation efforts at scale.
+PowerHuntShares is PowerShell tool designed to help cybersecurity teams and penetration testers better identify, understand, attack, and remediate SMB shares in the Active Directory environments they are helping protect.
+Every hacker has a story about abusing SMB shares, but it’s an attack surface that cybersecurity teams still struggle to defend.
+This project aims to provide an open proof-of-concept tool for creating a comprehensive share inventory, leveraging statistics, charts, graphs, and language models to contextualize shares, summarize relationships, assess risks, and prioritize remediation.

 It supports functionality to:
 * <strong>Authenticate</strong> using the current user context, a credential, or clear text user/password.